PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

     When adding exits close to the boundary of the walkable area make sure that there is enough room for the agents to enter the exit polygon.
     Otherwise they will not be able to each the exit at all.
-    If the exit is too close to the geometry boundaries you may notice some repulsive impulses from the operational model.

 .. warning::